glide-browser/glide/src/glide/docs/contributing.md

 ## Concepts

-### Glider

-Glide makes use of [Glider](https://github.com/glide-browser/glider) to apply patches to the Firefox source code.

-Glider is part of a long chain of forks starting from [Melon](https://github.com/pulse-browser/browser) making it easier to apply patches to Firefox.

-However, Glider is just one part of how we patch Firefox.
-The [dev watcher](#working-on-glide) will also copy files into the Firefox source tree as they're changed.
-We do this because Firefox has builtin security measures that, reasonably, disallow reading symlinks to files _outside_ of the firefox source directory while in the content process.
-This means we can't rely on just setting up symlinks.

 ### TypeScript build system

 We take a quite non-standard approach to shipping TS files where an FS watcher strips all of the TS syntax and replaces it with spaces before writing it to a relative `path:./dist/$name.js` file.